 Dave also serves as director and Chairman on the boards of The Modern Group, Ltd, Delaware Valley Floral Group, Hoober Inc., and Verus LLC., and as lead director of Crazy Aaron’s Puttyworld.
-His nonprofit interests include serving on the boards of the Philadelphia World Affairs Council, The Economy League of Philadelphia, Friends of Foundation Academy in Trenton, Victory Farms, and The Academy of Natural Sciences at Drexel University where he is Chairperson and a member of the Drexel University Board and executive, audit, and community partnerships committees.
+His nonprofit interests include serving on the boards of the Philadelphia World Affairs Council, The Economy League of Philadelphia, Friends of Foundation Academy in Trenton, Victory Farms, Ride to Work, and The Academy of Natural Sciences at Drexel University where he is Chairperson and a member of the Drexel University Board and executive, audit, investment, and community partnerships committees.
 Dave is a director of the Griffith Family Foundation, and Chair of the McEwen Family Scholarship Fund.
 He is an advisor to the Caliper Corporation, IBM, and Journal of Social Innovation.

 He is the former President and CEO of The Modern Group Ltd and remains Chairman.
 Before Modern, he was an executive with IBM and MCI.
 He is a former trustee and officer of The Westminster School in Simsbury, Connecticut, and a former director of the J J Haines Company and Mountain Laurel Spirits LLC.
 He is a past senior warden of Trinity Episcopal Church, and he is a past president of MHEDA, the Material Handling Equipment Distributors Association, and past or current members of ARA, AED, NAW, and the Alliance for Strong Families and Communities.